 M. MAN UP.

 As a wife, there is nothing more attractive than a husband who knows his place in God’s Kingdom and chooses to walk in his authority.
-In today’s society, there tends to be apathy upon men, a desire to trade in their covenant promised dominion for the security of women who will mother them (as God has designed them) and make all their decisions for them.
+In today’s society, there tends to be apathy upon men, a desire to trade in their covenant promised dominion for the security of women who will mother them and make all their decisions for them.

-If you are a husband who deeply desires to have your wife join you in your dreams or visions, you must lead her in your vision and stand firm.
-Explain to her that things are going to change- but for the better.
+If you are a husband who deeply desires to have your wife join you in your dreams or visions, you must lead her in your vision.
+Explain to her how things are going to change- but for the better.
 Then begin making tough calls and standing by them.
 Your wife will respond favorably as long as all the changes and corrections to your behavior are done based on the Word of God and in love.
 “Can a man bear children?
 Then why do I see every strong man with his hands on his stomach like a woman in labor, every face turned deathly pale?”
 Jeremiah 30:6

 N. NO NEGATIVITY.

 In his amazing book, How to Win Friends and Influence People, Dale Carnegie devotes an entire chapter to the “Three C’s” and admonishes us in relationships to NEVER Criticize, Condemn, or Complain.
 Can you imagine living this way?
 Jesus did!
 Think of the woman caught in the act of adultery… what did Jesus say?
 “Let you who is without sin cast the first stone.”